linderkm/Module11-Scrape-Challenge/README.md

 All sources referenced in code comments correspond to refernces listed below in this README.
 For example, reference (1) in code corresponds to source (1) in this README.

+A .csv output, per assignment instrcutions, is also stored in the 'Scrapers' folder.
+This file is named 'data.csv'.

 # Part 1: Scrape Titles and Preview Text from Mars News
 (1) Module 11; Lesson 2; Activity 5; stack_overflow_solution.ipynb